jl-velasco/hiberus-php-ddd-skeleton/README.md

 > composer auto-scripts

 ### Post Install CMD
-Those scripts in here will be executed after the `install` command has been executed with a lock file present.
+This scripts in here will be executed after the `install` command has been executed with a lock file present.

 ### Post Update CMD
-Those scripts in here will be executed after the `update` command is executed or before the `install` command is executed without a lock file present
+This scripts in here will be executed after the `update` command is executed or before the `install` command is executed without a lock file present

 ### PHP CS